debbdeb/NarrateAStory/README.md

 - 🔗 **Structured semantic representation** of cultural elements (e.g., artifacts, locations, practices)
 - 🔄 **Interoperability** with external datasets, digital heritage systems, and research infrastructures
-- 📊 **Machine-readable data** suitable for computational analysis, knowledge-based querying, and exploratory machine learning workflows
+- 📊 **Machine-readable data** suitable for computational analysis, knowledge-based querying, and AI workflows

 ---

 ## Features for Contributors

 ### 📌 Add New Heritage Entries
-Contributors can submit data including descriptions, cultural significance, geolocation, categories, and related metadata.
+Contributors can submit data including descriptions in triples, cultural significance, time period, altitude, and further reading link.

 ### 🧠 Use Semantic Ontology Tools
-Contributions are structured using standardized **ontology-driven schemas**, supporting data consistency, reuse, and integration.
+Contributions are structured using heuristic-based **ontology-driven schemas**, supporting data consistency, reuse, and integration.

 ### 🔍 Support for Research & Education
 Contributed data may be used to support:
 - Academic and applied research
-- Educational simulations and learning activities
+- Educational learning activities
 - Public data storytelling related to heritage, sustainability, and cultural diversity

 ---

 ## Research and Technical Scope

-NarrateAStory.com adopts **semantic web technologies, geospatial data methods, and data science techniques** to support structured data integration and analysis.
+NarrateAStory.com adopts **semantic web technologies, geospatial data methods, and AI techniques** to support structured data integration and analysis.
-Ongoing research explores the **responsible use of machine learning and rule-based methods** to assist with data exploration, pattern identification, and simulation in geospatial and educational contexts.
+Ongoing research explores the **integration of traditional rule-based methods with modern AI and immersive storytelling** to assist with data exploration, pattern identification, and simulation in geospatial and educational contexts.

-Any use of computational methods is intended to **support human interpretation**, rather than replace it.

 ---